Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

 (APPLAUSE)

-SAGAL: And as always, I was surprised to find out - I know I should know by now - that you were not the characters you have played.
-We heard, in fact, that you were kind of a - I don't know how to put this - a goody-goody type girl growing up in Delaware?
+SAGAL: ...Exciting to have you.
+And, as always, I was surprised to find out - I know I should know by now - that you are not the characters you have played.
+We heard, in fact, that you were kind of a - I don't know how to put this - a goody-goody-type girl growing up in Delaware?

 PLAZA: Yeah.

-PLAZA: Yeah, I think I was.
-Yeah, I didn't really get into too much trouble.
+PLAZA: Yeah.
+Yeah.
+I think I was.
+Yeah.
+I didn't really get into too much trouble.

 SAGAL: And we understand you were a member of 4-H.